Cults and Recruitment: Understanding the Mechanics

 • Using intense forms of psychological manipulation

-Exploring the Mechanics of Cults and Recruitment
+Exploring the Mechanics of Cult Recruitment

 Cult recruitment is done by preying upon individuals who are vulnerable, often isolated and disaffected.
 Cults use a variety of strategies, including deception, manipulation, trolling, and embarrassment, to isolate, identify and recruit new members.
-The intent of these mechanisms is to gain complete control over a potential recruit’s will and, ultimately, their life.
+The intent of these mechanisms of cult recruitment is to gain complete control over a potential recruit’s will and, ultimately, their life.

 Influencing Vulnerable Populations